wheelcomplex/desktop-v/samba/README.md

 + Debug hints:

 Use Bonjour Browser [](http://www.tildesoft.com/) on macOS to make sure the samba service is visible.
-Connect the samba share from Finder to make sure user/password have setup correctly.
+Connect the samba share from Finder and create test directory to make sure user/password have setup correctly.

 reference:
 * [Robert LaRocca: Build Samba 4.6.x with Time Machine support on Ubuntu 16.04](https://laroccx.wordpress.com/2017/06/14/build-samba-4-6-x-with-time-machine-support-on-ubuntu-16-04/)